DBBrowne/blog/content/blog/beginner-promises-and-reduce.md

 Sometimes we `return prev + current` from the reducer to make an accumulator, but that's an implementation.
 I couldn't get over the lack of a `return` inside `reducer`, and could not get how the promise from  `await fn(el)` was getting into `prev`.
 It doesn't.
-A different promise is returned from the reducer function into the `prev` (the one from the reducer function), and that promise is waiting for the `fn(el)` promise to resolve.
+A different promise is returned from the reducer function into the `prev` (the one from the reducer function), that promise is waiting for the `fn(el)` promise to resolve.

 <br>